iivanoo/covid-apps-observer/data/data_us/reports/resources/com.metroplus.android.mtpl.virtualvisit___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.metroplus.android.mtpl.virtualvisit 5 reviews"/>
 </p>

+> Considering its after 5 am and I just got seen and taken care of in a matter of minutes I absolutely love this service saved me a visit of possibly two hours or more in a E.R or urgent care.
+Thank you so much<br> :date: __2021-06-14 11:54:52__

 > It is good app to use it<br> :date: __2021-06-08 00:43:43__

 > This app is incredible!
 Please spread the word to encourage more people to take advantage of the services.<br> :date: __2021-05-29 19:47:46__